Why You're Not Getting Interviews — and What to Do About It

 In short

-More often than not, silence after applying means not a rejection, but a queue: a single opening attracts around 258 applications, and only about 2% of candidates ever reach an interview.
-Some of the reasons sit on the employer's side (volume, internal sign-off timelines) and are out of your hands.
+More often than not, silence after applying means not a rejection, but market noise: some openings are "ghost jobs" — Greenhouse (2024) classifies 18–22% of postings as such — and overloaded recruiters simply don't reply.
+Some reasons sit on the employer's side and are out of your hands.
 But some are fixable: how relevant your resume is to the role, whether it passes the ATS, whether your achievements are quantified, and how well it's tailored to the specific position.
 That's where to start.

-It's important to read this correctly: silence after applying is more about the queue and the volume than about something being wrong with you.
-A recruiter physically can't reply to every one of hundreds of applicants.
+It's important to read this correctly: silence after applying is more about volume and market noise than about something being wrong with you.
+A recruiter physically can't reply to every one of hundreds of applicants — and by the same data their workload jumped 26% in a single quarter.
 So the first takeaway is to stop reading silence as a personal verdict.
-And the second is to do what it takes to land in those top few percent.
+And the second is to do what it takes to land among the few resumes that actually get read to the end.

 Reasons on the employer's side (what does NOT depend on you)